plinck/TravelerServer/README.md

 # TravelerServer

-Moving bunch of model logic to backend server
+Moving bunch of model logic to backend server.
+Also hiding API Keys in the environment.